 What Conditions Are Treated With Cupping?

 Cupping alleviates sore, stiff muscles, speeds up the healing of injuries such as muscle strains and improves relaxation.
 You can also use it as part of a Traditional Chinese Medicine protocol to stimulate specific acupuncture points for a variety of concerns.

-While a cupping treatment is generally quite comfortable, many people do find that they bruise afterward.
+While a cupping treatment is generally quite comfortable, many people do find that they have bruise-like discolourations (purpura) afterward.
 This is a part of the healing mechanism of cupping.
-Your naturopathic doctor can advise you on what to do if the bruising becomes uncomfortable.
-If you find the bruising to be too intense, your practitioner can decrease the suction at your next treatment.
+Your practitioner can advise you on what to do if the cupped area becomes uncomfortable.
+If you find the cupping and/or discolouration to be too intense, your practitioner can decrease the suction at your next treatment.

 Acute injuries such as muscle strains benefit from more frequent treatments such as twice a week, while chronic concerns and relaxation cupping can be addressed once a week or less frequently.
 The number of treatments depends on the severity of the injury or concern, but most patients report a noticeable change after their first treatment.